sarah10001/Project-1/README.md

 Comedy appeared in all the graphs making it the best genre in terms of rating, frequency, and box office followed by the drama genre.
 Documentary appeared to be a safe choice owing to having the highest frequency.
+Action, adventure, sci-fi had the highest returns owing to being the lead in the box office.

+In conclusion:
+1. Comedy and drama are the safest genres to invest in
+2. Action adventure sci-fi has the highest returns
+3. Documentary has a high rating making it a great choice as well